-On this page we line up those manufacturers.
+On this and the next page we line up those manufacturers.
 The list may very well be not complete and some might even have disappeared altogether, but here it is.

-Made in Slovenia, this is a small two seat trainer production e-aircraft with two battery packs, one hour endurance plus 30 min reserve.
+Made in Slovenia, this is a small two seat trainer production certified e-aircraft with two battery packs, one hour endurance plus 30 min reserve.
 Learn more about this aircraft on our page here.
-The company is also planning a hybrid Panthera powered by a Rotax 914 and generator, battery and propeller driven by an electric motor.
+The company is also planning a hybrid Panthera powered by a Rotax 914/5 and generator, battery and propeller driven by an electric motor.
 Although this project is on the back burner for some time now (2021).
 Meanwhile they developed the certified version of the electric Virus, named Velis.

 The Magnus company is based in Hungary and they manufacture the eFusion in cooperation with Siemens.
 The first eFusion has made its maiden flight on April 11, 2016.
 Its performance is comparable to a Rotax 912s powered Fusion.
 Not much information is available on the company website.

 The company has two electric motors available: the magni250 with a power of 280 kW and the magni500: a 560 kW model.
-They also fabricate an electronic drive unit.
-More technical information on the company website.
+They also fabricate an electronic drive unit: 170 kW magniDrive.
+More technical information can be found on the company website.